OzanYasin/git-and-github-bootcamp/README.md

 - branch will default to whatever tracking connection is configured for your current branch.

 > This behavior can be configured, and tracking connections can be changed manually.
 Most people don't mess with that stuff.

+## Comparison: git fetch & git pull

+### Git Fetch

+- Gets changes from remote branch(es)
+- Updates the remote-tracking branches with the new changes
+- Does not merge changes onto your current HEAD branch
+- Safe to do at anytime

+### Git Pull

+- Gets changes from remote branch(es)
+- Updates the current branch with the new changes, merging them in
+- Can result in merge conflicts
+- Not recommended if you have uncommitted changes!